Single Grave culture: Burials

 The Single Grave culture is known chiefly from its burial mounds.
 Thousands of such mounds have been discovered.
 These are typically low, circular earthen mounds.
 Originally, the mounds were surrounded by a circle of split timbers.
 In low mounds, grave would contain one, or even two, plank coffins.
 Each coffin contained a single individual.
 Occasionally, new graves and mounds would be added on top of previous ones.
 Males were typically buried with battle axes, large amber discs and flint tools.
 Females were buried with amber necklaces made of small beads.
 Both genders were buried with a ceramic beaker.
 This probably contained some form of fermented beverage, possibly beer.

 Economy

 The Single Grave people were engaged in animal husbandry, particularly the raising of cattle.
 They also engaged in agriculture, with barley as the main crop.
 Hunting and fishing also played a role, as numerous settlement finds in Jutland, Schleswig-Holstein, Mecklenburg-Vorpommern and the Netherlands prove.

 Pottery

 The Single Grave people produced pottery with cord impressions similar to those of other cultures of the Corded Ware horizon.
 The cultural emphasis on drinking equipment already characteristic of the early indigenous Funnelbeaker culture, synthesized with newly arrived Corded Ware traditions.
 Especially in the west (Scandinavia and northern Germany), the drinking vessels have a protruding foot and define the Protruding-Foot Beaker culture (PFB) as a subset of the Single Grave culture.
+The late phase, especially in Jutland, is characterised by the presence of straight-walled beakers, sometimes with a novel vertical decoration.
+Such pottery is also found in other regions of the Corded Ware complex - in Central Germany, Bohemia and parts of Poland.